What do Paul's words about the final resurrection in 1 Corinthians 15 mean?

 In 1 Corinthians 15, Paul meets head-on the heretical denial of the Resurrection.
 Quoting both Isaiah and Hosea, Paul also reaffirms his claim to divine inspiration.
 He caps his argument by asserting that what we humans should be looking forward to is eternal life.

 The importance of the resurrection of Jesus is made clear: "If Christ has not been raised, your faith is futile; you are still in your sins" (15:17).
-Thus, the doctrine of the bodily resurrection and of the final transformation of Christians in linked to justification and forgiveness of sins.
+Thus, the doctrine of the bodily resurrection and of the final transformation of Christians is linked to justification and forgiveness of sins.

 Take note, as well, of Paul's "therefore" at the end of the chapter.
 Our faith in Jesus as the risen Savior can keep us from being intimidated by the last threats and terrors of a foe whose certain end is near.
 We can already taste victory.
-Because of that, we face the future with courage, hope, joy, and a steadfastness of service.
+Because of that, we face the future with courage, hope, joy, and steadfastness of service.

-I wrote these devotional thoughts while a missionary in Italy.
-They originally appeared in the August 24, 1980 edition of Standard, a take-home piece for adult Sunday school classes.
+I wrote this devotional article while Barbara and I were serving as missionaries in Italy.
+It originally appeared in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes published by The Foundry.

 |Christians do have a hope.
-Eternal life is a quality that begins here and now, but it does project on into the future when death is conquered. [ read more ]|
+Eternal life is a quality that begins here and now, but it does project on into the future when death has been conquered. [ more ]|